housleyjk/aiopyramid/docs/approach.rst

 because it's awesome.

-To avoid confusion, it is worth making explicit the fact that this approach is for incorporating code that is fast and non-blocking itself but needs to call a coroutine to do some blocking task.
+To avoid confusion, it is worth making explicit the fact that this approach is for incorporating code that is fast and non-blocking itself but needs to call a coroutine to do some io.
 Don't try to use this to call long-running or blocking Python functions.
 Instead, use `run_in_executor`_, which is what ``Aiopyramid`` does by default with :term:`view callables <view callable>` that don't appear to be :term:`coroutines <coroutine>`.